jimbateson/jamesbateson.co.uk/src/articles/digital-document-accessibility.md

 Outlook also has the accessibility pane to check your email content.
 This can be found by using the three dots at the top right when composing an email.

+In some versions of the app you can also select File > Options > Accessibility and turn on little tooltip accessibility notifications as you compose emails.

 ![Screenshot showing the check accessibility menu item in Microsoft Outlook.](/images/screenshot-2023-05-17-at-21.16.05.png)

 ## A note on PDFs